cjjeakle/rebalance-calc/README.md

 * Concrete sale and purchase suggestions on an account and asset level
     * The previous version suggested an allocation, but trade amounts were left as an exercise to the user
 * Improved error detection and clearer error messages
+* URL state is replaced, rather than adding to the browser history
+    * This should making the browser back button much more usable with this version of the app

 Core features that haven't gone anywhere
+* Rich example data to demonstrate most key features
+* Lots of helpful tips and tricks, be sure to take a look!
 * The site automatically persists every change to the URL
-    * It's easy to save, share, and restore your work
+    * It's easy to save, share, and restore your work via bookmarks and copy-paste
 * Your input never leaves the page
     * There's no analytics, and the URL hash (where the data persists) doesn't get sent to the server